 There is a great likelihood that most people diagnosed with tennis elbow have never played tennis in their life.
 Most of the time, patients with tennis elbow are carpenters, rock climbers, office workers, landscapers, and physical laborers.
 Many people with this painful condition have never picked up a racket.
+So how can you treat this incredibly common and painful condition?
+Let’s start with the basics.

 Tennis elbow, termed lateral epicondylitis, is a term for moderate to severe tendonitis and inflammation represented as soreness and pain on the outside (lateral) part of the elbow (epicondyle).
 It is usually caused by a partial tear or an overuse-injury in the tendon fibers which connect muscle to the bone.

 Symptoms can include elbow pain and tenderness that radiate down the outside of the elbow and forearm, and to the back of the hand.
 The pain can worsen with further use, and can be so severe that it can make it hard to use your arm below the elbow and hand.
+If left untreated, it can turn into a constant pain that may be painful to the touch.

 Initial treatment for tennis elbow pain can include rest, heat/ice, anti-inflammatory medications, elbow sleeves, and kinesiotaping.
 And studies have shown that the addition of physical therapy and exercise is more effective than taping alone.
 However, when the elbow pain becomes more persistent, chronic or recurrent, then these simple treatments are less likely to remain effective.
+That’s when Regenerative Medicine comes into play.

 When creating your treatment plan, our physicians at Virginia Spine Institute will take into account your medical history, treatment preferences, and past treatment history.
 By evaluating and using this information, it allows us to create a beneficial treatment plan individualized to your needs.
 With our multidisciplinary practice all under one roof, it allows us the ability to offer more than just one type of treatment alone, which provides greater effective long term results.